JeffDeCola/my-cheat-sheets/other/stem/math/pure/changes/calculus-cheat-sheet/README.md

 \lim_{x \to 3} (x² + 2) = 11
 $$

-WE use limits because some functions are not defined at certain points.
+We use limits because some functions are not defined at certain points.

 For example, given the function